 Below are some things I like to keep in mind for travel prep to any country.
 I truly believe that when traveling, it is important to remember that we are guests in other people’s homes.

 • Respect the culture – Cover your shoulders and knees when visiting temples.
 Look up traditional cultural expectations and educate for both in public and private areas.
-Thailand is filled with tourists but it is still important to learn and respect their customs.
+Thailand is filled with tourists, but it is still important to learn local customs.

 • Stay flexible – Plans change, and you’ll want to stay longer in places you fall in love with!